First reverberation mapping of a Bowen fluorescence line: Conclusions

 \section{Conclusions}

-In this study, we present the first reverberation-mapping analysis of a Bowen-fluorescence line, \ion{O}{i}$\,\lambda8446$, based on an HST/STIS monitoring campaign of NGC\,4593.
+In this study, we present the first RM analysis of a Bowen fluorescence line, \ion{O}{i}$\,\lambda8446$, based on an HST/STIS monitoring campaign of NGC\,4593.
 We quantified the variability of \ion{O}{i}$\,\lambda8446$, examined its relation to other emission lines and to the ionizing UV continuum, and determined the dominant excitation mechanism.
 Our main results are as follows:

 \begin{enumerate} \item We detect, for the first time, short-term (day-scale) variability in \ion{O}{i}$\,\lambda8446$ during a non-transient AGN monitoring campaign, with a fractional rms amplitude of $\sim 4$\%.
 Line diagnostics show that Ly$\beta$ pumping is the dominant excitation mechanism.